AideenM12/Galway-Tours-MS1/README.md

 * The hover function of the navigation links located beneath the hero image was originally taken from the Mini Project with Bootstrap 4 by Matt Rudge.

 * The testimonials section of the homepage was inspired by the Bootstrapping your next Big idea lesson series by Matt Rudge of the Code Institute.

+* [Stack Overflow](https://stackoverflow.com/) was used as a general resource for general issues and obstacles.

 ### Acknowledgements